yulingtianxia/MessageThrottle/README.md

 **NOTE: `MTRule` is self-managed.
 If the `target` of rule is a object instance, `MTRule` will discard itself automatically when the `target` is deallocated.**

+if you import MTEngine+MTArchive.h header file, you can save rules to disk and load them from disk. that it need you pod subspec MTArchive. but MessageThrottle default import it.

 Some rules may have large `durationThreshold`.
 You can set property `persistent` to `YES`, and save them on disk by calling `savePersistentRules` method.
 These persistent rules will be applied after `MTEngine` class is loaded. `savePersistentRules` will be called automatically when receive terminate notification.

 ```